mmurph211/Autocomplete/README.md

 String.
 The color value to set as the background color for highlighted autocomplete values.
 If a browser is using its native autocomplete interface, this option is ignored.
 Default is `"#3399ff"`.

+**onInput**
+Function.
+Called when user changes the text field value.
+Returned in `arguments` are the new value and last value prior to the change.
+Default is a function that does nothing.

 Future Features
 ---------------